juju/docs/src/en/network-spaces.md

 spaces][deployspaces].
 To create bundles with specific bindings, see [Using and Creating Bundles][createbundles].

+### MAAS and spaces

+MAAS has a native knowledge of spaces.
+Within MAAS, spaces can be created, configured, and destroyed.
+This allows Juju to leverage MAAS spaces without the need to add/remove spaces and subnets.
+However, this also means that Juju needs to "pull" such information from MAAS.
+This is done by default upon controller-creation.
+The command `juju reload-spaces` is used to refresh Juju's knowledge of MAAS spaces and works on a per-model basis.

+!!!
+Note:
+    The `juju reload-spaces` command does not currently pull in all information.
+This is being worked upon.
+See [LP #1747998][LP-1747998].

 ### Bridges

 Prior to Juju 2.1, all deployed machines were regarded as potential hosts for